archlinux-downgrade/downgrade/README.md

                   location of ALA server, defaults to "https://archive.archlinux.org" --ala-only      only use ALA server
   --cached-only   only use cached packages
+  --ignore        <prompt|always|never>
-  --version       show downgrade version
+                  whether to add packages to IgnorePkg --version       show downgrade version
   -h, --help      show help script